Hidden Markov Models and the Bayes Filter in Categorical Probability

-A surprising discovery to us is that the Bayesian filter itself exhibits the Markov property when recursively self-applied in a certain way.
-We show this in \Cref{sec:bayes_markov}. \item In \Cref{sec:smoothing}, we develop the categorical formulation of the \newterm{Bayesian smoother}, which is very similar to the Bayesian filter but addresses the more general problem of inferring the hidden state at any time $t$ from a sequence of observations up to time $n \ge t$.
+In \Cref{sec:smoothing}, we develop the categorical formulation of the \newterm{Bayes smoother}, which is very similar to the Bayesian filter but addresses the more general problem of inferring the hidden state at any time $t$ from a sequence of observations up to time $n \ge t$.
 We give some similar results to those obtained in \Cref{sec:BayesFilter}, notably that there is a \emph{backward in time} recursive construction of the Bayesian smoother called the \newterm{fixed-interval smoother} that also comes in both uninstantiated and instantiated flavors.
 We also develop a categorical generalization of the classic \newterm{forward-backward algorithm}.
 We then give two concrete examples of the instantiated Bayes smoother: one is to show how the forward-backward algorithm resolves to its traditional counterpart when applied in $\finstoch$, and the other example demonstrates how the fixed-interval smoother recovers the \newterm{Rauch-Tung-Striebel smoother} when applied to $\gauss$.

-\item \Cref{sec:background} presents the relevant background from the recent theory of Markov categories.
-This should make the paper accessible to anyone familiar with category theory, including symmetric monoidal categories and string diagrams, as well as basic probability.
-Much of the content in the appendix is summarized from \cite{fritz2019synthetic} and \cite{fritz2023representable}, while the notation for conditionals is borrowed from \cite{jacobs2021structured}.

-In more detail, we formally introduce Markov categories and illustrate the most pertinent examples.
-We also give several definitions, lemmas, and propositions within Markov categories that are used throughout the paper, such as almost-sure equality, determinism, representability, Kolmogorov products, and importantly, conditionals, Bayesian inversion, and conditional independence. \end{itemize}